-Eating out for your workday lunch is a quick way to bust your budget, but most of us who do it often claim we just don’t have time to pack a sack before we leave — or that we have no idea what to make.
-These excuse are null and void.
+Eating out for your workday lunch is a quick way to bust your budget.
+If your daily lunch costs $10 (and it will, including a drink and taxes), a 5-day workweek will use up $2600 of your hard-earned money annually.
+But many claim there just isn’t time to pack a sack before leaving for work — or that we have no idea what to make.
+These excuses are null and void.

 You can brown-bag it all week long by simply spending an extra five minutes in the morning creating these easy, healthy lunches.
 Heck, you can even put some together the night before.
 Here are five ideas for cheap, healthy lunches you can take to work: